 2. Use “said”

-Ninety-eight percent of the time (yes, that number is completely arbitrary), you should only use “said” as a dialog tag.
+Ninety-eight percent of the time (yes, that number is completely arbitrary), you should only use “said” as a dialogue tag.
 Eschew words like hissed, hollered, retorted, whispered, etc.

 “Said” is largely invisible to readers, while other tags are distracting.

-3. Limit descriptive actions tacked onto your dialog tags
+3. Limit descriptive actions tacked onto your dialogue tags

 In other words, you don’t need a long string of phrases like, “Everett said, tamping tobacco into his pipe,” or “Lana said, tucking her hair behind her ears,” or “Clyde said, reaching into his pocket for a gun.”